-My blog has lots of great make ahead breakfast ideas.
+My blog has lots of great make-ahead breakfast ideas.
 Breakfast casserole, breakfast bowls, and even breakfast donuts are just a few of the healthy ideas to start your day on the right track.
-Smoothies and overnight oats are great options too.
+Smoothies are great for breakfast or lunch.

-Classic banana splits (the treat kind) are made of bananas, ice cream, and toppings.
-A healthy banana split is the same, just using healthy ingredients.
+Classic banana splits are made of bananas, ice cream, and toppings.
+A banana split for breakfast is the same, just using healthy ingredients.

 We all know that bananas for breakfast on their own are delicious and healthy.
 Combine them with other ingredients like cottage cheese, yogurt, and nuts, to make a “dessert type” meal that is perfect for breakfast or lunch.

-Ask your kids if they would like a banana split for breakfast, and see what happens.
 Let the kids have some fun designing their own breakfast banana split.
 I guarantee getting them to eat a healthy breakfast will not be a chore anymore, and will be EXCITED about it.
-Shake up your morning routine with this Healthy Banana Split Breakfast Recipe.
-Dessert for breakfast is a good thing.

 - 1 banana

-- 2 tbsp strawberry jam (less sugar the better)
+- 2 tablespoons strawberry jam (less sugar the better)

-- 1 tbsp dry roasted peanuts (I used unsalted/unseasoned)
+- 1 tablespoons dry roasted peanuts (I used unsalted/unseasoned)